 You pay a fixed percentage of your salary for social security membership.
 Your employer pays a fixed percentage as well.
 The money is paid directly from your gross income to the insurance company; you do not have to transfer any contributions.
 As an employee, you are automatically a member of the pension, long-term care, accident and unemployment insurance schemes.
 There are no private providers, except for health insurance.

 Social security card

 As an employee, you will be sent a social security card with a social security number.
 Please give this number to your employer.
 Keep the social security card in a safe place, as you will need the number from time to time; it will remain the same, even if you change your employer.
 If you lose your social security card, you can request a replacement from the German Pension Insurance (Deutsche Rentenversicherung).

 After the end of a calendar year, you can have the state check whether you have paid too much income tax.
-To do this, you submit your income tax return to the tax office and state how much you earned last year and how much tax your employer transferred to the tax office on your behalf.
+To do so, you submit your income tax return to the tax office and state how much you earned last year and how much tax your employer transferred to the tax office on your behalf.

-In some cases, the tax return is compulsory, for example if you work for several employers.
+In some cases, the tax return is compulsory, for example if you work for multiple employers.
 Most of the time, however, it is voluntary.
 Since most people get money back from the state, it is worth filing a tax return in many cases even if it is not compulsory.

 It is possible to do the tax return yourself.
 To do so, use the forms provided by the tax office or the ELSTER programme.
-There are also apps for your smartphone and computer programmes that can help you out.
+There are also apps for your smartphone and computer software that can help you out.
 You could contact an income tax assistance association or hire a tax consultant as well.